jl-csar/Deep-Learning-Specialization/README.md

 ### Description

 This repo contains all the code assignments I finished in [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) which is taught by Andrew Ng in Coursera.
+This contains only the traning notebooks not including the datasets and dependencies.

 Upon completion of the program, the learner is expected to: